Week-old bison (Bison bison) stay close to the herd at the Midewin National Tallgrass Prairie.

 What Students Can Expect

-Paid assistantships are available for Native students interested in wildlife and forest resource research and management.
-Students will learn and work with an interdisciplinary team of researchers with the USFS or USGS.
+Paid assistantships are available for Native students interested in wildlife ecology and natural resource research and management.
+Students will engage with representatives from TWS while learning from and working with an interdisciplinary team of researchers at USFS.

-During the research assistantship, students will improve their oral and written communication skills.
-Students will be provided the opportunity to assist in publishing manuscript(s) in peer-reviewed journals, popular press, and/or present findings at scientific meetings along with project scientists (dependent on travel funding).
+Students will participate virtually or in-person (see project description) in laboratory or field-based data collection, data entry, and analysis.
+The work experiences gained during the assistantship are intended to benefit the program participants, and comprise one of the many facets of training and educational opportunities provided to the students during the assistantship.
+Students can also expect to improve their oral and written communication skills as they will be provided the opportunity to assist in publishing manuscript(s) in peer-reviewed journals, popular press, and/or present findings at scientific meetings along with project scientists (dependent on travel funding).

 How to Apply